Outside (David Bowie album): Proposed sequels

 The story of Outside ends on a cliffhanger, with a "to be continued..." tagline in the CD booklet.
 Bowie initially envisioned the album as the first in a series of records that would be released each year until the end of the millennium.
 He stated, "This is a once-in-a-lifetime chance, by a narrative device, to chronicle the final five years of the millennium.
 The over-ambitious intention is to carry this through to the year 2000."
 He further explained to Ikon:

 Having recorded hours of extra material during the sessions, he considered releasing a companion album to Outside before revealing in early 1997 that the follow-up would be called 2.
 Contamination, and had sketched out characters for the project (including some "17th-century people").
 He also mentioned the possibility of releasing an album called Inside which would have been a making-of about Outside: "Our working method [will be] detailed on it, a couple of jams and more of those voices."
-However, none of these projects came to fruition.
+However, none of these projects came to fruition; in 1999 the satirical newspaper The Onion posted a series of letter-writing campaigns to celebrities and one of them was addressed to Bowie, asking him to complete the Outside storyline.
 Following his experience on the Outside Tour, Bowie took musical ideas and themes from Outside and utilised them to create Earthling.

-In 2016, one day after Bowie's death, Eno recalled: "About a year ago we started talking about Outside – the last album we worked on together.
+In 2016, one day after Bowie's death, Eno recalled: "About a year ago we started talking about Outside—the last album we worked on together.
 We both liked that album a lot and felt that it had fallen through the cracks.
 We talked about revisiting it, taking it somewhere new.
 I was looking forward to that."